 But oh, what we didn’t get to see.
 There are so many islands, parks, waterfalls, trails, wine country, and food to explore we never had time for.
-If you want to find Europe for the first time or find something new that will leave you in awe moment after moment, then Croatia is your next adventure.
+Croatia is your next adventure if you want to find Europe for the first time or find something new that will leave you in awe moment after moment.

 Tips for your Croatia Travels

 1. Croatia may not have an extensive beer selection; however, they have great ones, and you can find a cold brew anywhere.
 Each region seemed to have a local brewery they favored.
 Did we mention they are super cheap?
-Grab a cold one at a local restaurant, bar, or cafe for a short break from all the walking you are doing.
+Grab a cold one at a local restaurant, bar, or cafe for a short break from all your walking.
 We did this in pretty much every town we stopped at.

-2. Feel free to mix it up with some local wine and foods as well.
+2. Feel free to mix it up with local wine and foods.
 We found the cuisine exceptional during our whole visit and, oh my, so inexpensive!
 Don’t forget the wine to accompany that food.
 Wine in Croatia dates back to ancient Greek and Roman times.
 They know a bit about the wine we found.
-We were surprisingly impressed with the quality and as the beer quite gentle on the wallet.
+We were surprisingly impressed with the quality and that the beer was quite gentle on the wallet.

-3. Croatia has become more popular with tourists, much due to Game of Thrones fame.
+3. Croatia has become more popular with tourists due to Game of Thrones fame.
 Avoid peak seasons as the crowds in places like Dubrovnik and Split can be difficult, and add to that, it can be stifling hot.
-Many coastal cities now have huge cruise ship ports, and some cities such as Split become close to impassable.
+Many coastal cities now have huge cruise ship ports, and some cities, such as Split, have become nearly impassable.
 Early Spring and Fall are ideal.

-Curious where we have traveled, check out our Destinations page here.
+Curious about where we have traveled, check out our Destinations page here.

 4. Croatia is one of the safest countries in the world.
 Defined our own state department in 2020 has the highest rating they can give.
 We never found one place we felt unsafe, even wandering streets late at night.

-5. We found overall that no matter where we were in Croatia, locals spoke excellent English.
-We found the Croatian language a challenge and barely made it past the basics.
+5. We found overall that no matter where we were in Croatia, the locals spoke excellent English.
+We found the Croatian language challenging and barely made it past the basics.

 7. If you can drive yourself, do so.
-This is a country of incredibly magical places that without our car you will miss out.
-The roads and infrastructure were some of the best we have seen in Europe, to our delightful surprise.
+This is a country of incredibly magical places that, without our car, you will miss out.
+To our delight, the roads and infrastructure were some of the best we have seen in Europe.

 Croatia was open to American tourists with strict entry requirements.
 Their Covid numbers were very low at the time, and it seemed that adherence to guidelines was being followed, so we leaped with a bit of apprehension and rebooked our travels to Croatia.
 We went above and beyond Covid’s safety requirements and testing.
 If they were kind enough to allow us in, we would do everything in our power to be guests that would respect that trust.

 It was a crazy story of the many upending events in our weeks and even days before our travels.
-We will write a more detailed post soon.
 In a quick synopsis of some but not all the excitement, we had flights canceled on both arms, connections rerouted, rules for entry changing, and great difficulty finding Covid testing that fit into the 48-hour timeline Croatia required and a badly torn meniscus three weeks before departure.
-It seemed the travel Gods were telling us this wasn’t meant to be.
+The travel Gods were telling us this wasn’t meant to be.

 One example occurred in the days just before we left.
 We planned to fly into Zagreb and then ease our way to Dubrovnik, where we would fly home from.
-All flights from the US at the time had a connection somewhere in Europe.
+All flights from the U.S. at the time connected somewhere in Europe.
 We chose United through Frankfurt, connecting to Croatian airlines.
 Though we did land up keeping that plan, for the most part, we did not fly home from Dubrovnik.
-Three days before the trip, Croatian Airlines canceled all flights out of Dubrovnik.
-To be honest, there was quite a panic at first, but we took some deep breaths and were determined to figure it out.
-In the end, we chose to drive through the night for about seven hours to catch a flight home at 7 AM from Zagreb.
+Croatian Airlines canceled all flights out of Dubrovnik three days before the trip.
+There was quite a panic at first, but we took some deep breaths and were determined to figure it out.
+Ultimately, we chose to drive through the night for about seven hours to catch a flight home at 7 AM from Zagreb.
 Made for a coffee-laden drive and two long days of travel home with little sleep.

 In the end?

 The nerve-wracking experience fits well with our travel philosophy.
-We have always espoused go with the flow and welcome the challenges that are presented.
+We have always espoused going with the flow and welcoming the challenges.
 We could have given up and canceled it all.
 Instead, we adjusted our plans with determination and were rewarded with an amazing adventure, memories beyond compare, and a whole new place to love.
 It was 15 days of perfection.